kel2ck/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 **SPOF:**

 A single point of failure (SPOF) is a potential risk posed by a flaw in the design, implementation or configuration of a circuit or system.
 SPOF refers to one fault or malfunction that can cause an entire system to stop operating.

-Downtime when maintenance needed (like deploying new code web server needs to be restarted): During maintenance or update the server needs to be restarted, causing downtime and disrupting access to the website
+Downtime when maintenance needed (like deploying new code web server needs to be restarted): During maintenance or update the server needs to be restarted, causing downtime and disrupting access to the website.

 Cannot scale if too much incoming traffic: if the website receives too much traffic, the infrastructure will not be able to handle it, leading to crashes or a slow loading time. since this infrastructure only has a single server the scaling options are limited.